-In addition to the formal role descriptions, the following aspects of student roles require emphasis: RN supervision is required for:
+In addition to the formal role descriptions, the following aspects of student roles require emphasis.
+RN supervision is required for:

-- 1. Venipuncture-starting IV or drawing blood. - 2.
-Conversion to IV to saline locks or vice versa. - 3.
-IV fluids and medications including saline/heparin lock flush. - 4.
-Observe/assist with blood transfusions. - 5.
-Giving or receiving report on a client transferred between units. - 6.
-Observe/assist with verbal or phone orders from physician. - 7.
-Observe/assist with transcribing orders. - 8.
-Student's signatures for controlled substances consent forms for procedures or surgery, admission and discharge sheets, and on blood transfusion RN must countersign sheets. - 9.
-Changing dressings on central lines, performing peritoneal dialysis, and/or other complex procedures. - 10.
-Emergency Department triage. - 11.
-Checking insulin, anticoagulants, oral anti-neoplastic medications, and all pediatric doses. - 12.
-Drawing blood from an arterial line. - 13.
-Administering medications for cardioversion. - 14.
+- a.
+Venipuncture-starting IV or drawing blood. - b.
+Converting IV to saline lock or vice versa. - c.
+Administering IV fluids and medications including saline/heparin lock flush. - d.
+Observing/assisting with blood product transfusions.

+- e.
+Giving or receiving report on a client transferred between units. - f.
+Observing/assisting with verbal or phone orders from a provider. - g.
+Observing/assisting with transcription of orders. - h.
+Student signatures on controlled substances consent forms for procedures or surgery, admission and discharge sheets, and on blood transfusion must be countersigned by an RN. - i.
+Changing dressings on central lines, performing peritoneal dialysis and other complex procedures. - j.
+Emergency Department triage. - k.
+Checking insulin, anticoagulants, oral anti-neoplastic medications, and all pediatric doses. - 1.
+Drawing blood from an arterial line. - m.
+Administering medications for cardioversion. - n.
 Monitoring epidural medications.

-The following will lead to immediate dismissal: the following procedures are NOT within the scope of practice of a nursing student.
-Thus, if done even with RN supervision, immediate dismissal from the nursing program will result.
+The following will lead to immediate dismissal and are NOT within the scope of practice of a nursing student.
+Thus, even if performed with RN supervision, immediate dismissal from the nursing program will result.

-a.
-Arterial sticks or drawing arterial blood (except arterial lines.
-See #12 above).
+- a.
+Performing arterial sticks or drawing arterial blood (except arterial lines.
+See "l" above). - b.

-- b.
 Electrical defibrillation or cardioversion. - c.
-Administration of anti-neoplastic agents (except oral agents.
-See # 11 above.). - d.
-Administration of epidural medication (except for monitoring of.
-See #14 above). - e.
-Administration of IV emergency antiarrhythmic medication
+Administering anti-neoplastic agents (except oral agents.
+See "k" above). - d.
+Administering epidural medication (except for monitoring of.
+See "n" above). - e.
+Administering IV emergency antiarrhythmic medication.

-C. Clinical and Laboratory Incidents
+Clinical and Laboratory Incidents